Zavvy-AI-IOT/Zavvy-AI-IOT/README.md

 <b>
 Zavvy-AI-IOT/Zavvy-AI-IOT is a ✨ special ✨ repository.

-Zavvy Solutions
-Organization
-Zavvy Solutions
-Zavvy Solutions provide all Consulting, Marketing and Innovative services to the organizations.
+Zavvy Solutions provide all Technology, Innovation and Digital Consulting and Outsourcing services and solutions to the clients and organizations.
 Our endeavour is to help clients, candidates, business professionals & entrepreneurs to win in the changing world of work.

-Why select Zavvy solutions?
-Zavvy solutions is the first Indian Brand that provides solutions in different fields under one roof.
-The best part of Zavvy is that you can build your complete business and get the solutions with it and you don’t need to consult other platforms for the same.
-Other platforms provide and specializes in a single field, but Zavvy provides solutions in so many different fields. *Zavvy HR Solutions* - Recruitment & Staffing - Training and Development - Payroll and Compensation - Career Counseling *Zavvy Electronics* - Electronics Items - Home Appliances *Zavvy Legal Solutions* - Legal & Background Verification - Accounting Services - Finance Consulting *Zavvy Management Services* - Office Cabins - Customized Items & Products - Office Furniture & Accessories - Medical Services & Equipments *Zavvy Innovation & Security* - Artificial Intelligence - Data & Analytics - Cloud Computing - Technology Consulting - Cyber Security - Data Recovery *Zavvy Marketing, Design & Development* - Software Design and Development - Digital Marketing Services - Web Design and Development - Graphic Designing - Branding, Promotion & Advertising - PR Services Means, Less Cost and Attrition rate, High Revenue and Profit.
-Also, Will save your time and money, so that you can focus more on your organization's development.
-Business Enquiry - +91 8587970235 E-mail - services@zavvysolutions.com LinkedIn
-LinkedIn
+- Services

+a) Zavvy AI and Security
+1.)
+Artificial Intelligence, ML & NLP
+2.)
+Robotic process automation (RPA)
+3.)
+Internet of things (IOT)
+4.)
+Cyber Security
+5.)
+Cloud Computing

+b) Zavvy HR Solutions
+1.)
+Recruitment and Staffing
+2.)Payroll and Compliance
+3.)Training and Development
+4.)Career Counselling

+c) Zavvy Software Solutions
+1)Software and Website Development
+2.)Graphic design
+3.)Digital Marketing
+4.)Branding, Promotion and Advertising
+5.)PR services

+d) Zavvy Financial Solutions
+1.)Accounting Services
+2.)Financial Services
+3.)Registration and Filings services

+Means,
+Less Cost and Attrition rate,
+High Revenue and Profit.

+Also,
+Will save your time and money, so that you can focus more on your organization's development.

+Business Enquiry - +918847248149
+E-mail - info@zavvysolutions.com
 </b>